noahehall/theBookOfNoah/0current/hashicorp/terraform.md

 ### VCS-driven workflow

+- you must specify a `remote backend` block, e.g. in the `main|versions.tf` file

 - UI
   - runs: list of all the plan and apply actions that have been executed
   - states: state of the workspace after each successful run
   - variables: configure terraform & environment variables
   - settings: all the terraform cloud settings for the workspace
     - destroy infra
+      - queue destroy plan: destroys all infrastructure manaed by the workspace
+      - delete from terraform cloud: deletes workspace form terraform cloud
+        - WITHOUT destroying infrastructure, i.e. any aws resources will still exist
     - speculate plans: show you the changes terraform would make if you perge a pull requests
       - plan-only runs: cannot apply the propose infrastructure until you merge the PR
       - temporary: will not appear in cloud logs